Winwick rail crash: Aftermath

-Signalman Bloor readily admitted his responsibility, but the booking lad's assumption about train movement led the Inspector to recommend that booking lads should be made more aware that entries other than from personal knowledge should be verified with the signalman.
+Signalman Bloor readily admitted his responsibility, but the booking lad's assumption about train movement led the Inspecting Officer (Colonel A.C.
+Trench) to recommend that booking lads should be made more aware that entries other than from personal knowledge should be verified with the signalman.
 The lack of a telephone at the signal post, or a track circuit which would have alerted the signalman that the track was occupied and prevented him accepting the express, was also a factor.
 The Inspecting Officer's report recommended that track circuits be installed at the junction.

 1967 accident

 Another accident occurred at Winwick Junction in 1967.
 A passenger DMU collided with a goods train after failing to stop at a semaphore signal which, although "on", had jammed at approximately 17° to the horizontal.
 There were no fatalities or serious injuries.
 The official inquiry concluded that routine maintenance of the signal had been inadequate, and the signalman was at fault for not checking that the signal had properly returned to "Danger" when the lever was replaced.
 A similar accident, with much more serious consequences, occurred at Invergowrie in 1979.